oconnor0/BeaconRoad/Book/324-Forgeborn.md

 * Construct:
     * You are constructed machine---ensouled---but not biological.
 * Senses:
     * Infravision.
 You can see heat regardless of how dark it is allowing you to Act normally in combat against living and constructs.
-Otherwise you cannot see in the dark and in dim light suffer Disadvantage on Action Rolls requiring sight.
+Otherwise you cannot see in the dark and in dim light suffer Snag on Action Rolls requiring sight.
 * Size:
     * Medium (5' × 5'), from 5' to 8' tall, and 200 to 600 pounds.
 * Stride: